 - c. all relationships between the independent auditor and the Company, consistent with PCAOB Rule 3526 (as may be modified or supplemented), to assess the auditor's independence. - 5.
 Actively engage in dialogue with the independent auditor with respect to any disclosed relationships or services that may impact the objectivity and independence of the independent auditor and take, or recommend that the full Board take, appropriate action to oversee the independence of the independent auditor. - 6.
 Review and discuss with the independent auditor: - a. the auditor's responsibilities under generally accepted auditing standards and the responsibilities of management in the audit process; - b. the overall audit strategy; - c. the scope and timing of the annual audit; - d. any significant risks identified during the auditor's risk assessment procedures; and - e. when completed, the results, including significant findings, of the annual audit. - 7.
-Hold discussions, outside the presence of management if appropriate, at which the independent auditor may discuss with the Audit Committee the following: - a. all critical accounting policies and practices to be used in the audit; - b. all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the independent auditor; - c. other material written communications between the independent auditor and management including, but not limited to, the management letter and schedule of unadjusted differences; - d. an analysis of the auditor's judgment as to the quality of the Company's accounting principles, setting forth significant reporting issues and judgments made in connection with the preparation of the financial statements; and
+Hold discussions, outside the presence of management if appropriate, at which the independent auditor may discuss with the Audit Committee the following: - a. all critical accounting policies, practices, and estimates to be used in the audit: - b. all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the independent auditor; - c. other material written communications between the independent auditor and management including, but not limited to, the management letter and schedule of unadjusted differences;

-- e. any other information required to be communicated to the Audit Committee in accordance with the auditing standards of the Public Company Accounting Oversight Board ("PCAOB"), as they may be modified or supplemented, relating to the conduct of the audit, including under Auditing Standard No. 1301. - 8.
+- d. an analysis of the auditor's judgment as to the quality of the Company's accounting principles, setting forth significant reporting issues and judgments made in connection with the preparation of the financial statements; and - e. any other information required to be communicated to the Audit Committee in accordance with the auditing standards of the PCAOB, as they may be modified or supplemented, relating to the conduct of the audit, including under Auditing Standard No. 1301. - 8.
 Review with management and the independent auditor: any major issues regarding accounting principles and financial statement presentation, including any significant changes in the Company's selection or application of accounting principles; any significant financial reporting issues and judgments made in connection with the preparation of the Company's financial statements, including the effects of alternative GAAP methods; and the effect of regulatory and accounting initiatives and off-balance sheet structures on the Company's financial statements. - 9.
-Review with the independent auditor any problems or difficulties that the independent auditor brings to the attention of the Audit Committee, and management's response.
-Review management's assessment of the effectiveness of internal control over financial reporting as of the end of the most recent fiscal year and the independent auditor's attestation and report on management's assessment. - 10.
-Discuss with management, the internal audit manager, and the independent auditor the adequacy and effectiveness of internal control over financial reporting, including any significant deficiencies or material weaknesses identified by management of the Company in connection with its required quarterly certifications under Section 302 of the Sarbanes-Oxley Act. - 11.
-Discuss with management, the internal audit manager, and the independent auditor any significant changes in internal control over financial reporting that are disclosed, or considered for disclosure, in the Company's periodic filings with the SEC.
+Review with the independent auditor any problems or difficulties that the independent auditor brings to the attention of the Audit Committee and management's response.